Alberto Ventafridda

 Between 2021 and 2022, driven by a curiosity to explore modern infrastructure and DevOps practices, I containerized all my projects on Github and integrated CI/CD pipelines based on Github actions.

-I also took the cursed decision to move everything to a self-managed, single-node k3s cluster, running on an OVH vps provisioned through Ansible scripts.
+I also took the cursed decision to move everything to a self-managed k3s cluster, running on an OVH vps provisioned through Ansible scripts.

-Currently, all my projects are hosted on a Hetzner VPS.
+Right now all my projects are hosted on a Hetzner VPS.
 Each project is packaged with a Docker-compose file, and deployed using Ansible.
-Everything is tightly integrated with a control plane running Traefik, a Grafana-Prometheus-Loki stack, and various other utilities.
+Everything is tightly integrated with a “base layer” running Traefik, a Grafana-Prometheus-Loki stack, and various other utilities.
 The code for this infrastructure is publicly available on github.

 I’m working to put everything into a public template that will simplify the process of running personal projects on a vps.